 The designation Tree City USA must be renewed each year.
 The State Forester in each state is responsible for the program.
 Each current Tree City or a city applying for the Tree City designation for the first time must submit the following:

-- Meeting dates of tree commission.
+- Meeting frequency of Tree Board.

-- A list of tree commission members.
+- A copy of the community's tree ordinance

-- An annual work plan.
+- Copy of annual work plan

-- Arbor Day Procamation.
+- Arbor Day Celebration info

-Responsibilities of a Tree Committee
+Responsibilities of a Tree Board or Department

 - Set up operating procedures including how officers elected, meeting times and dates.